rradczewski/ymmv/_drafts/Awesome_technical_interviews_part_2.md

 The invitation is sent out, the interviewee accepted and the interview is still a week or two away; Time to plan the day!
 That interview will be the most important meeting I'm having that day, so I go and reschedule everything before and after the interview.

 I will be the *Navigator*, so I'm making sure I understand the task I picked.
 In case I chose to use the production code base, I delete the folder and setup everything from scratch.
 If you chose the same, repeat this until you are sure that it can be done in the matter of a few minutes.
 If you're unsure, try it on a colleague's machine as well.
-Export the work directory to a fresh git repository and make sure you know the candidates credentials so you can invite them to the repository just before the pairing starts.
+Export the working directory to a fresh git repository and make sure you know the candidate's credentials so you can invite them to the repository just before the pairing starts.

 Whenever I'm very unsure about the experience of the interviewee, I make sure to make up your mind about which guidance I want to give and how I could change and steer the task to become easier or harder.
 This is a crucial part of my preparations because it is up to me to make the interview a pleasant and insightful experience.